LanqingZhao/Inkjet_Characterization/README.md

 ### Simulator
 This part simulates the printed image of the HP inkjet printer in a A4 paper.
 ### Miscellaneous
 In final delivery, I used built-in connected-component function to find the individual dot in order to save running time.
 However, I did write my own connected component using dictionary(map) data structure.
 I attach this file too.
+Some other testing files or files that generated intermediate results are also attached here.

 ## Disclaim
 After code is submitted for grading, the author stopped maintaining the code.
 Anyone who wants to use the code must give the due credit the author deserves .